 One of the sure-fire ways to spread coronavirus is to do an indoor exercise class.
-Multiple people expelling respiratory droplets at a significantly higher rate than normal can lead to mass infections.
+Multiple people expelling respiratory droplets at a significantly higher rate than usual can lead to mass infections.
 The droplets are also likely to travel further than the usual six feet that respiratory droplets travel.

-Whilst local regulations would have to allow the class to take place anyway, the idea of being in close quarters with unvaccinated people might be too much to handle.
-In addition, being part of a class where other people are not at risk of extreme breathing difficulties or attacks could lead to extreme anxiety and a failure to complete the session that you have likely paid for.
+While local regulations would have to allow the class to take place anyway, the idea of being in close quarters with unvaccinated people might be too much to handle.
+In addition, being part of a class where other people are not at risk of extreme breathing difficulties or attacks could lead to extreme anxiety and a failure to complete the session you have likely paid for.
 However, those who focused on COVID-19 inclusive health and fitness avoided or decreased anxiety.

-Indoor exercise can be problematic for asthmatics and can lead to exercise-induced asthma (EIA) attacks.
+Indoor exercise can be problematic for asthmatics and lead to exercise-induced asthma (EIA) attacks.
 If working out indoors with a personal trainer, people usually notice symptoms of an EIA about 15 minutes after the session has ended.

 What measures can you take?

 We could reserve these classes for people who wish to exercise at a lower overall intensity than your average group session, meaning the participants don’t feel like they’re out of place or being left behind by others.
-Whilst it seems unlikely that adults would ridicule others for being less physically able, it would comfort those with asthmatics to know that they’re in a class with like-minded people.
+While it seems unlikely that adults would ridicule others for being less physically able, it would comfort those with asthmatics to know that they’re in a class with like-minded people.

 The timing of the classes could be important too.
 For example, asthma attacks are more common early in the morning and late at night, meaning mid-morning and afternoon slots would suit the target audience much better.

-Exercising with other people can be a deeply intimidating task for anyone.
+Exercising with other people can be a profoundly intimidating task for anyone.
 An issue not visible to the naked eye means the exercise affects you differently from everyone else.
 The COVID-19 pandemic provides a valuable opportunity to make health and fitness accessible and inclusive to everyone.